 - Provide assistance in relation to decisions regarding NHS Continuing Healthcare.

-Our specialist community care lawyers consider and deal with all types of community care issues.
+Our specialist community care solicitors consider and deal with all types of community care issues.
 Our team have wide experience in bringing judicial review claims in the High Court.

 What do I need to do?